bryantaolong/online-shop/README.md

-# User System
+# Online Shop

 [中文说明请见这里 (Chinese README here)](./README_zh.md)

 ## Project Overview

-This project is a user management system based on Spring Boot 3, supporting user registration, login, information management, role-based access control, and data export.
+This project is an online shopping system based on Spring Boot 3, supporting features such as user registration, login, shopping cart, order management, payment processing, product management, and data export.
 The backend uses PostgreSQL as the main database and Redis for caching and distributed scenarios.
 JWT is used for stateless authentication and role-based authorization.

 ## Tech Stack